zenarcha/extraction-OS-capability/README.md

 Examples include:

-* Target LLM provider
+- Target LLM provider
+- Scope of the capability (task-specific vs. reusable framework)
-* Scope of the implementation (general-purpose vs. task-specific)
+- Scope of the implementation (prototype, MVP or production-ready)
+- Which phases should be included (testing, evaluation, production readiness)
-* Testing strategy
+- Testing strategy
-* Deployment constraints
+- Deployment constraints
-* Performance or latency requirements
+- Performance or latency requirements

 If these decisions cannot be inferred, ask for clarification before proceeding.